 Uses of xenon

 - Xenon is rare in the earth’s atmosphere and expensive than the other noble gases like helium, neon, argon, and krypton.
-Therefore, the gas used in specific light-emitting devices like flash lamps, photographic flashes, high-pressure arc lamps, shorter-lived carbon arc lamps, and as a starter gas in high-pressure sodium lamps.
+Therefore, the gas is used in specific light-emitting devices like flash lamps, photographic flashes, high-pressure arc lamps, shorter-lived carbon arc lamps, and as a starter gas in high-pressure sodium lamps.

 - Xenon isotopes are powerful tools for studying solar renewable energy systems and nuclear magnetic resonance spectroscopy.

 Facts about xenon